opctl/opctl/cli/CONTRIBUTING.md

 1. `opctl ls` from this directory will print a full operation manual.

 ## Build
-1. `opctl run build` from this directory to compile and test the CLI.
-On success, `opctl.linux`, `opctl.darwin`, `opctl.windows` will exist in this directory.
+1. `opctl run compile` from this directory to compile and test the CLI.
+On success, `opctl-linux-amd64`, `opctl-darwin-amd64` will exist in this directory.

 ## (Re)Vendor
 1. `go mod vendor` from this directory will (re)vendor all go dependencies.